florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual Florishop add on Mobile Photo EN.md

 # Florisoft Manual Mobile Photo (M131)

-Welcome to the manual FloriShop add on Mobile Photo.
-This add on is used to add photos to products on the webshop.
-Usually product photos are already linked to articles in the webshop.
-However, there may be situations where some photos are not loaded or where you want to change the default photo.
-The Mobile Photo add-on is required for doing this.
+In this manual you will learn how to add product photos to the webshop to parcels of an order list or stock via a mobile device.
+Product photos are usually already linked to items in the webshop.
+However, there may be situations where some photos don't load or you want to change the default photo.

-Before a webshop user can link photos, they must be authorized for this.
-This is a setting in Florisoft.
-The steps for this are described in chapter two.

-Adding images manually can be done in roughly two ways.
-You can link an existing image (stored on a storage device) and new images (made with a camera on a mobile device).
-This process is described in chapter three.
-It is possible to link images to both stock and order parcels.

-Finally, chapter four describes the other add ons that are available for the webshop.
-This chapter briefly describes the functionality for each add on and the added value for your organization.

-The purpose of this manual is that webshop administrators can add images to products on the web shop themselves.

-:warning:**Pay attention:** *images in this manual may differ slightly from what you see on your own screen.*
+:warning: **Screenshots in this manual may differ from the screens on your system, as Florisoft is continuously updated.
+Please note that the main process flow remains the same.** :warning:

-## Authorize users to link photos
+## Authorize the debtor who can add photos to the webshop

-*Changing photos on the web shop can only be done by authorized users.
-This can be set in Florisoft.
-The following describes how it works:*
+Follow the steps below:

 |Step|Explanation|
 |:-:|:--|